M4GNV5/Hack.ChatBot/Permissions.md

+Please note that the required permission level can be changed for each command individually in `src/data/requiredPerm.json` the list below shows the default settings.
+Normal users have a permission level of 0, verified ones a level of 1.
+You can set the permission of specific trip codes in `src/data/users.json`.

 ## Level 1
 - `!command set-text|delete|usage|info <cmd> <text ...>` sets/queries custom commands
 - `!ascii <text>` converts text to ascii art and prints result to chat